 Quality Control.
 FT Energy agrees that it will only use the Enron Marks in formats and uses approved by Enron and that it will not use the Enron Marks in association with any advertising or promotional materials except as approved in writing by Enron.
 FT Energy agrees to apply such trademark markings to the Enron Marks as required by Enron and permitted by all applicable laws, rules and regulations in order to protect or preserve Enron’s rights in the Enron Marks.
 FT Energy further agrees that it will not use the Enron Marks in such a manner so as to impair the validity or enforceability or in any way disparage or dilute the Enron Marks.

 Ownership.
 Enron shall own all right, title and interest, including all goodwill relating thereto, in and to the Enron Marks, and all trademark rights embodied therein shall at all times be solely vested in Enron.
 FT Energy has no right, title, interest or claim of ownership in the Enron Marks or the Copyrights, except for the licenses granted in this Agreement.
 All use of the Enron Marks shall inure to the benefit of Enron.
-FT Energy agrees that it will not attack the title of Enron in and to the Enron Marks.
+FT Energy agrees that it will not attach the title of Enron in and to the Enron Marks.
 If FT Energy at any time becomes aware or receives notice of any unauthorized use or other infringement of the Enron Marks, then it shall promptly give written notice thereof to Enron setting forth all information in its possession regarding such infringement.
-In the event that Enron institutes an action hereunder, then FT Energy shall cooperate fully with Enron in any legal action taken against any party alleged to be infringing.
+In the event that Enron institutes an action hereunder, then FT Energy shall cooperate fully with Enron, within reason and at Enron’s sole expense, in any legal action taken against any party alleged to be infringing.
 Any amount awarded or paid as a result of such legal action shall be first allocated in reimbursement of any costs and expenses incurred in pursuing such action, with any remaining amounts to be paid to Enron.
 Enron shall retain ownership of the EnronOnline Price Reports and shall retain full control over its calculation and distribution during and after the term of this agreement.

 Publication of Feature Article.
 Prior to or upon the first publication of the Index, FT Energy shall publish a feature article announcing the introduction of the Index and briefly describing its applicability in the energy marketplace.
 Enron shall have the right to review and provide comments on the article at least one (1) business day prior to the publication of such feature article.